cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

 `Commitment`, `CommitmentProof`, and `CommitmentRoot` are as defined in [ICS 23](../ics-23-vector-commitments).

+`commit` is a generic collision-resistant hash function, the specifics of which must be agreed on by the modules utilizing the channel.

 `Identifier`, `get`, `set`, `delete`, and module-system related primitives are as defined in [ICS 24](../ics-24-host-requirements).

 A *channel* is a pipeline for exactly-once packet delivery between specific modules on separate blockchains, which has at least one send and one receive end.